 As a cold lead, you may not know the salesperson who is calling you and you might not remember giving the company permission to contact you directly.
 This can understandably leave a bad taste in your mouth because the cold call comes as an unwanted interruption to your daily life and is perhaps even a minor violation of privacy.

-The same thing can happen if a company sends you an unsolicited email selling their services or puts a promotional flyer in your mailbox.
+If a company sends unsolicited emails or promotional flyers, the same outcome can occur.
 These kinds of cold lead generation strategies are more common with telemarketing, timeshare, credit card, and real estate companies.

 While cold lead generation is still a fairly common practice, the average conversion rates for warm leads are far greater than cold leads.